 Random Sentences:

-- We agreed on the plan.
+- We paddled across the lake.

 - Phoenix is surrounded by scenic hiking trails and national parks.